Rote Learning: When Memorisation Builds Mastery

 Combining rote learning with critical thinking creates deeper understanding than either approach alone, as memorised foundational knowledge frees up cognitive resources for problem-solving and analysis.
 When basic facts and procedures are stored in long-term memory through rote learning, pupils can focus their working memory on higher-order thinking skills rather than struggling to recall fundamental information.

 Parents can make rote learning enjoyable by incorporating spelling games, using colourful visual aids, and creating activities that involve movement or rhythm whilst reciting information.
-Memory games such as matching cards or interactive flashcards can enhance recall, whilst multi-sensory approaches help children grasp foundational knowledge more effectively.
+Memory games such as matching cards or interactive flashcards can improve recall, whilst multi-sensory approaches help children grasp foundational knowledge more effectively.

 Spaced repetition involves reviewing material at increasing intervals of time, which has been shown to significantly improve knowledge retention compared to traditional cramming methods.
-Teachers and parents can implement this by scheduling regular review sessions of previously learned material, using personalised quizzes or flashcards to reinforce memory at optimal intervals.
+Teachers and parents can use this by scheduling regular review sessions of previously learned material, using personalised quizzes or flashcards to reinforce memory at optimal intervals.

 For SEND pupils, rote learning combined with critical thinking creates particularly deep understanding, as it provides a solid foundation of automatically accessible knowledge.
 This approach reduces cognitive load and allows these learners to focus their mental resources on comprehension and application rather than struggling to recall basic information during learning tasks.